 A chest X-ray can have risks.

-A chest X-ray uses radiation.
-Risks from radiation exposure may add up, so it is best to avoid it when you can.
+A chest X-ray uses a very low radiation dose.
+Risks from radiation exposure may add up, so avoid X-rays you don’t need.
 Also, a chest X-ray can show something that looks to be abnormal.
 This is often a false alarm.
 But you will need follow-up tests to rule out a serious problem.
 This can cause anxiety, cost you money, and expose you to risks from the other tests.

 A chest X-ray costs money.